 RESEARCH GRANT FUNDING & PUBLICATION IN PRESTIGIOUS MEDICAL JOURNALS The answer to curing prostate cancer is research and clinical trials.
 Tulane Cancer Center’s prostate cancer faculty have successfully competed for millions in federal and other research funding in recent months.
 This is particularly impressive, considering lower federal research budgets and greatly increased competition for these dollars across the United States.

 Additionally, Dr. Sartor and his colleagues have had the results of their research published in a number of prestigious, high-impact medical journals.
 Publication often involves a rigorous peer-review process and once again indicates the importance of their work.
-Since January 1, 2018, Dr. Sartor has had approximately 30 manuscripts published in journals such as Lancet Oncology, The New England Journal of Medicine, Cancer and the Journal of Clinical Oncology.
+Dr. Sartor has published 35 articles or editorials in peer-reviewed medical journals from July 1, 2019 – June 30, 2020, including a high-profile and potentially practice-changing article that appeared in the May 28, 2020, issue of The New England Journal of Medicine that reveals for the first time that therapies based on tumor genetics – specifically DNA repair defects – may also show promise in treating some men with metastatic castration-resistant prostate cancer.
 For a complete list of Dr. Sartor’s publications, please visit www.pubmed.gov and enter Sartor O (or Sartor AO) in the search bar.

 CLINICAL TRIALS LEAD TO NEW TREATMENT OPTIONS